10 Days in Argentina: 7 Sample Itineraries

 It’s been a bit of a whirlwind to get here, with non-stop travel and touring since you left home, so take it easy today.

-Grab an afternoon ice cream at Acuarela, famous for their calafate berry ice cream, or get calafate berry alfajores at Dulce Lugar.
+Grab an afternoon ice cream at Acuarela, famous for their calafate berry ice cream, or get calafate berry alfajores at the local bakery Dulce Lugar.

 Or… get both, they’re only a few blocks apart.